-Since joining the firm in 2005, Anderson has done extensive research on public opinion, studying subjects such as the youth vote and education reform.
+Kristen Soltis Anderson a pollster and columnist for The Daily Beast.
+She served as Vice President of The Winston Group, a Republican polling firm in DC.
+Anderson has done extensive research on public opinion, studying subjects such as the youth vote and education reform.
 In 2013, she was named one of TIME Magazine's “30 under 30 Changing the World,” Marie Claire's “New Guard" of fifty rising female leaders, one of Campaigns & Elections’ “The Influencers 50" as one of the campaign "disruptors" to watch, and as one of National Journal Magazine’s “25 Most Influential Women Under 35 in Washington.”
 She is currently writing a book on new ideas and social trends that matter to emerging voter groups, due out in 2015 from Broadside Books (HarperCollins).

-She is an issue advocacy advisor to YG Network, supporting their efforts to train female center-right leaders, and in 2012 served as the communications advisor to Crossroads Generation, a Republican organization focused on winning the youth vote.
-She currently serves on the board of America’s Future Foundation.
+She has served an issue advocacy advisor to YG Network, supporting their efforts to train female center-right leaders, and in 2012 served as the communications advisor to Crossroads Generation, a Republican organization focused on winning the youth vote.
+For four years, she served on the board of America’s Future Foundation.

 Anderson appears regularly on programs such as CNN’s “Piers Morgan Live,” Fox News’ “The Kelly File,” and HBO’s “Real Time with Bill Maher.”
 She writes for U.S. News and World Report and Huffington Post Pollster about elections and trends in public opinion.
 She has also written for POLITICO, Campaigns & Elections magazine, National Review Online’s “The Corner,”New York Times.com’s “Room for Debate,” and The Orlando Sentinel.